Article Translations: (Spanish)

 People often turn to food when they're stressed out, lonely, sad, anxious, or bored.
 Little daily stresses can cause someone to seek comfort or distraction in food.
 But emotional eating can be linked to positive feelings too, like the romance of sharing dessert on Valentine's Day or the celebration of a holiday feast.

-People learn emotional eating patterns: A child who is given candy after a big achievement may grow up using candy as a reward for a job well done.
+People learn emotional eating patterns: A child who gets candy after a big achievement may grow up using candy as a reward for a job well done.
 A kid who is given cookies as a way to stop crying may learn to link cookies with comfort.

 It's not easy to "unlearn" patterns of emotional eating.
 But it is possible.
 And it starts with an awareness of what's going on.

 Physical Hunger vs. Emotional Hunger

 We're all emotional eaters to some extent (who hasn't suddenly found room for dessert after a filling dinner?).
-But for some people, emotional eating can be a real problem, causing serious weight gain or cycles of binge eating.
+But for some people, emotional eating can be a real problem, causing weight gain or cycles of binge eating.

-The trouble with emotional eating is that once the pleasure of eating is gone, the feelings that cause it remain.
+The trouble with emotional eating is that after the pleasure of eating is gone, the feelings that cause it remain.
 And you often may feel worse about eating the amount or type of food you did.
 That's why it helps to know the differences between physical hunger and emotional hunger.

 Next time you reach for a snack, check in and see which type of hunger is driving it.